AnTriEx and ViTriEx

 • Assign roles and organise a mass casualty scene.

-• Be able to, in a structured manner, make initial evaluation, stabilisation and re-evaluation of emergency injuries and symptoms in a mass casualty event.
+• Be able to, in a structured manner, make initial evaluation, stabilisation, and re-evaluation of acute injuries and symptoms in a mass casualty event.

 • Assure good communication techniques are used in disaster responses, as well as, in a clear manner, reflect on how such techniques can be implemented.